-Imposter Syndrome is a thought pattern in which an individual doubts their accomplishments and they have a persistent fear of being exposed as a fraud.
-They have an inner voice that tells them, “I’m in over my head and I’m going to get found out”.
-They have chronic self-doubt and a sense of intellectual fraud that overrides any feelings of success or external proof of their success.
+Imposter Syndrome can be defined as ‘a thought pattern in which an individual doubts their accomplishments and they have a persistent fear of being exposed as a fraud’.
+It’s caused by a critical inner voice which tells us, “I’m in over my head and I’m going to get found out”.
+A chronic self-doubt and a sense of intellectual fraud that overrides any feelings of success or external proof of our success.

-Imposter Syndrome is a confidence issue for a lot of people - it affects up to 70 per cent of us.
-Imposter Syndrome is experienced most often by high achievers and perfectionists, so it isn’t linked with lack of self-confidence or low self-esteem.
+Imposter Syndrome is a confidence issue for a lot of people.
+In fact, it affects up to 70% of us.
+The most common victims?
+High achievers and perfectionists.
+Surprisingly it isn’t linked with lack of self-confidence or low self-esteem.

 ● I feel like a fake

 ● It’s all down to luck

 ● Success is no big deal

 The Perfectionist sets unreasonably high goals.
 When he or she fails to reach it, they experience major self-doubt.
 Success is rarely satisfying because they think they could have done better.
 If this is you, you need to accept your work will never be 100% flawless.
 The sooner you can, the better off you’ll be.